API Reference

 Composed2(a='', n1=Nested1(a=''), n2=Nested2(a=''))

-New in version 1.1.0.
+Added in version 1.1.0.

-typed_settings.cls_attrs.evolve(inst: AttrsInstance, **changes: Any) AttrsInstance[source]#
+typed_settings.cls_attrs.evolve(inst: AttrsInstance, **changes: Any) AttrsInstance[source]

 Create a new instance, based on inst with changes applied.